espressif/esp-protocols/docs/esp_modem/en/README.rst

 Use cases
 ---------

-Users interact with the esp-modem using the DCE’s interface, to basically
+Users interact with the esp-modem using the DCE's interface, to basically

 - Switch between command and data mode to connect to the internet via cellular network.
 - Send various commands to the device (e.g. send SMS)

 The applications typically register handlers for network events to receive notification on the network availability and IP address changes.

 Common use cases of the esp-modem are also listed as the examples:

-- ``examples/pppos_client`` – simple client which reads some module properties and switches to the data mode to connect to a public mqtt broker.
+- ``examples/pppos_client`` simple client which reads some module properties and switches to the data mode to connect to a public mqtt broker.
-- ``examples/modem_console`` – is an example to exercise all possible module commands in a console application.
+- ``examples/modem_console`` is an example to exercise all possible module commands in a console application.
-- ``examples/ap_to_pppos`` – this example focuses on the network
-connectivity of the esp-modem and provides a WiFi AP that forwards packets (and uses NAT) to and from the PPPoS connection.
+- ``examples/ap_to_pppos`` this example focuses on the network connectivity of the esp-modem and provides a WiFi AP that forwards packets (and uses NAT) to and from the PPPoS connection.

 Extensibility
 -------------